royalgraphx/DarwinKVM/docs/index.md

 layout: default
 title: Welcome
 nav_order: 1
-description: "An advanced guide to run the latest macOS on QEMU/KVM with libvirtd/Virt-Manager, Includes GPU Passthrough.
-Follows the OpenCore/Dortania Rules/Philosophy for guides."
+description: "An advanced guide to run the latest macOS on QEMU/KVM with libvirtd/Virt-Manager, Includes GPU Passthrough, and various write-ups."
 permalink: /
 ---